 With the constant increase in the use of smartphones, mobile payments are becoming more and more popular.
 It is estimated that the number of smartphone users will cross 3.8 billion by 2021.
 With the rapid development of technology, customers are more inclined towards using cost-effective and convenient solutions as compared to traditional ones.

 Mobile payments allow users to pay directly using smartphones without the need for being physically present thus saving time and improving customer experience.
-Digital payments have emerged as a safe, quick and easy way for making transactions which traditional payment systems lack.
+Digital payments have emerged as a safe, quick and easy way for making transactions that traditional payment systems lack.
 The convenience of mobile payments can help you in increasing your reach and closing more sales.
 One more reason why customers prefer mobile payments is that they receive automatically generated email receipt once a digital transaction is processed.

 10. Go the extra mile

 Every organization has to do something extra to retain its customers.
 If your employees are willing to go the extra mile, your company can actually provide better customer service without increasing costs.
 If you do something extra, customers tend to remember it and so are more likely to become loyal to the brand.
+Doing some serious customer service analysis is a clear winner.

 Going the extra mile doesn’t always mean providing monetary benefits.
 It can be as simple as giving a handwritten thank you note or offering a customized solution for them.
+Customer service needs should be paramount.

 If customers are finding it difficult to find an option that suits them the best, help them.
 If their needs are not fulfilled by your product or service, they will turn you down but will still remember the extra efforts you took.
+The effort put behind achieving a great customer report is so worth it.